Full derivation of the wave kinetic equation: Non-regular couples II: improved counting estimates

-\end{df} \begin{prop} In a molecule any self-connecting bond must be single, and between any two atoms there is at most a triple bond.
+It is clear that a subgraph of a molecule is still a molecule.
+We will be interested in certain special subgraphs (or types of subgraph) of molecules, which we will refer to as \emph{functional groups}.
+We introduce the following notation for molecules $\Mb$, which will be used throughout this section: $V$ is the number of atoms, $V_j\,(0\leq j\leq 4)$ is the number of degree $j$ atoms ($V_0$ is the number of isolated atoms), $E$ is the number of bonds, $F$ is the number of components.
+We also define {This $\chi$ is called the \emph{circuit rank} of $\Mb$ and represents the number of independent cycles; $\eta$ and $\eta_*$ are auxiliary quantities designed to control several types of steps in the algorithm, see Section \ref{proofofgain}.} \end{df} \begin{prop} In a molecule any self-connecting bond must be single, and between any two atoms there is at most a triple bond.
 A molecule of $n\geq 1$ atoms has at most $2n-1$ bonds; if it has exactly $2n-1$ bonds we will call it a \emph{base molecule}.
 Then, a base molecule must be connected.
 It either has two degree 3 atoms or one degree 2 atom, while all other atoms have degree 4. \end{prop} \begin{proof} In a molecule each atom has degree $\leq 4$, so the number of bonds is at most $2n$.
 Equality cannot hold when $n>0$ because otherwise each atom would have degree 4, contradicting (ii) in Definition \ref{defmole0}.
 For the same reason there cannot be quadruple bonds or self-connecting double bonds.
 For a base molecule, the degrees of atoms have to be as stated because the total degree is $4n-2$.
 If it is not connected, then it has at least two components, so at least one of them will contain only degree 4 atoms, contradiction. \end{proof} \begin{df} Let $\Qc$ be a nontrivial couple, we will define a directed graph $\Mb$ associated with $\Qc$ as follows.
 The atoms are all $4$-node subsets of $\Qc$ that contain a branching node $\nf\in\Nc^*$ and its three children nodes.
 For any two atoms, we connect them by a bond if either (i) a branching node is the parent in one atom and a child in the other, or (ii) two leaves from these two atoms are paired with each other.
 We call this bond a PC (parent-child) bond in case (i) and a LP (leaf-pair) bond in case (ii).
-Note that multiple bonds are possible, and a self-connecting bond occurs when two sibling leaves are paired.
+Note that multiple bonds are possible, and a self-connecting bond occurs when two sibling leaves are paired. {This definition applies even if one of the trees of $\Qc$ is trivial; note that in this case the root of the trivial tree is regarded as a leaf instead of a branching node.}

 We fix a direction of each bond as follows.
 If a bond corresponds to a leaf pair, then it goes from the atom containing the leaf with $-$ sign to the atom containing the leaf with $+$ sign.
 If a bond corresponds to a branching node $\nf$ that is not a root, suppose $\nf$ is the parent in the atom $v_1$ and is a child in the atom $v_2$, then the bond goes from $v_1$ to $v_2$ if $\nf$ has $+$ sign, and go from $v_2$ to $v_1$ otherwise.
 See Figure \ref{fig:cplmole} for an example.